aws-samples/sample-resource-quota-and-control-plane-utilization/cmd/ratelimit/README.md

                   - sqs:SendMessageBatch
                 Resource: !GetAtt EventsQueue.Arn
 ```
+- Purpose :
-- This role is added to each event bridge target rule so that it can deliver the events to the targets specified
+  - Authorizes eventbridge to deliver events to the targets on the [SQS Queue](#sqs)

 #### AssumeRole Event Rule
 ```json